FAQ

 The main difference of how the Elevar Tracking works on Headless vs a traditional ecommerce store is with the DataLayer.

-Because a Headless site stores the "Headless" portion of the code in a separate codebase, your development team will need to add the DataLayer onto all the non-checkout pages of your website.
+A Headless site stores the "Headless" portion of the code in a separate codebase, so your development team will need to add the DataLayer onto all the non-checkout pages of your website.
 In addition, because a Headless website can use any framework it wants to design the front-end, the DataLayer will need to be custom implemented by your development team so that the code works in your specific framework.

 Once the DataLayer is added to all the non-checkout pages of your website, Elevar will handle the Elevar DataLayer on the checkout pages, Shopify API integrations, and all the additional tag configuration in Google Tag Manager.